fangfufu/C-unformatter/README.md

 C-unformatter
 =============

-Remove white-spaces and optionally comments in your source code to show your masculinity.
+Remove unnecessary whitespaces and optionally comments in your C source code.

+In most cases it turns your source code into a one-liner, excluding the preprocessor instructions.

 Installation
 ------------